lucaquaglia15/jobMatchingEvent_sprin2024/README.md

 #### How to launch the script

-1) Download the input csv file and place it in the same folder as the python script (**the file registration.csv is the 2024 version of the registration form**)
+1) Download the input csv file and place it in the same folder as the python script (**the file registration.csv is the 2024 version of the registration form**).
+Please note that the the input file contains some rows marked as "Empty", that's because the interested person has not yet provided their desired slots

 2) Execute the following: